EEN421/EEN421.github.io/_posts/2024-01-24-Sentinel-Integrated-RPi-Soil-Sensor.md

 <br/>

 # In this Post We Will:
-- &#128073; Review Hardward and Pre-Requisites
+- &#128073; Review Hardware and Pre-Requisites
 - &#128073; Perform a "Headless" Raspberry Pi Setup
 - &#128073; Configure an I2C Capacitive STEMMA Soil Sensor
 - &#128073; Configure an OLED Display to Output Sensor Readings in Real Time